fnatvig/SASMaker/setup_toolchain.md

 ## Making changes
 ### Type of attack
 1. Adjusting the type of attack is in the `AttackScenarioConfiguration.xml` file
+2. The modify attacks as it is written now can only modify the "alldata" values

 ### Communication
 1. The payload that the IED will send out during normal operations is defined in value.cvs (I think this is what they call the Power System Data Log and what we may use the pandapower to generate)